About ThreadCast

 Get in touch

-- Support and feature requests: contact@threadcast.app
+- Support, bugs, and feature requests: support@threadcast.app

 - Press: press@threadcast.app